SavvyAuthors' Accountability Group

 During the bi-monthly video sessions, cameras do not need to be turned on, and there is no pressure for anyone to do so.

-SPRING SESSION: Mentoring and Coaching with Editorial Director and Author June Diehl
+FALL SESSION: Mentoring and Coaching with Editorial Director and Author June Diehl

 Are you seeking a coach and mentor who listens?
 Doesn't squash your writing style?
 And who provides positive, constructive feedback to meet your goals?